Deltares-research/geost/README.md

 The internal BoreholeCollection, LogCollection and CptCollection classes use [Pandas](https://pandas.pydata.org/) for storing data and header information.
 It utilizes a custom, lightweight validation module inspired by the [Pandera](https://pandera.readthedocs.io/en/stable/) API.
 For spatial functions [Geopandas](https://geopandas.org/en/stable/) is used.
 The package also supports reading/writing parquet and geoparquet files through Pandas and Geopandas respectively.

 GeoST was formerly known as PySST.
-We had to change the name to avoid a name conflict on PyPi
+We had to change the name to avoid a name conflict on PyPi.

 ## Installation (user)
 In a Python > 3.12 environment, install using pip directly from the repository (temporary solution until we publish it on PyPi):